 )

-Whenever you want to share data between tasks in Airflow, you have to use XCOMs.
-XCOM stands for cross-communication messages, it is a mechanism allowing to exchange small data between the tasks of a DAG.
-A XCOM is an object encapsulating a key, serving as an identifier, and a value, corresponding to the value you want to share.
-I won’t go into the details here as I made a long article about it, just keep in mind that by returning the accuracy from the python function _training_model_X, we create a XCOM with that accuracy, and with xcom_pull in _choosing_best_model, we fetch that XCOM back corresponding to the accuracy.
-As we want the accuracy of each training_model task, we specify the task ids of these 3 tasks.
-That’s all you need to know 😃
+When you want to share data between tasks in Airflow, you have to use XCOMs.
+XCOM stands for cross-communication messages, it is the mechanism to exchange data between tasks in a DAG.
+An XCOM is an object that has a key, serving as an identifier, and a value, corresponding to the value to share.
+I won’t go into the details here as I made a long article about it, but keep in mind that by returning the accuracy from the Python function _training_model_X

 Accurate or inaccurate?

-The last two tasks to implements are “accurate” and “inaccurate”.
-To do that, you can use the BashOperator and execute a very simple bash command to either print “accurate” or “inaccurate” on the standard output.
+.
+To do that, you can use the BashOperator and execute a very simple bash command to either print “accurate” or “inaccurate” on the standard output (simple for now).

 bash_command="echo 'accurate'"